The Life of a Bronco Battalion Cadet

 The typical weekly schedule for an Army cadet includes physical training, academic instruction, and hands-on field instruction.

 Every Monday, Wednesday and Friday, cadets meet at 6:30AM (0630 in military time!) to conduct physical exercise in order to develop, enhance, and challenge each cadet's physical abilities.
-Exercises often consist of distance running, sprinting, endurance workouts for the chest and abdominal muscles, crossfit training, rope climbing, and the standard push-ups and sit-ups--a cadet's condition will be tested monthly in the Army Physical Fitness Test.
+Exercises often consist of distance running, sprinting, endurance workouts for the chest and abdominal muscles, rope climbing, and the standard push-ups and sit-ups--a cadet's condition will be tested monthly in the Army Physical Fitness Test.
 This development and testing of physical endurance is a crucial part of the cadet's future Army career.

 Cadets attend classes just like their fellow students, but their schedule is augmented with an exclusive course on leadership offered by the Military Science Department.
 Cadets attend the following courses: